Footvolley: United States

 The third national championships occurred in September 2007 on Hollywood Beach.
 Adriano Boente (Deerfield Beach) and Junior Pereira (Boca Raton) were crowned national champions.
 The fourth U.S. Footvolley National Championships happened in August 2008 on Miami Beach with Miguel Habib and Eduardo Fiuza beating Adrian Boente and Junior Pereira in the final.
 The 2009 National Championships were held on Miami Beach in December.
 The winners were Adrian Boente and Felipe Tolomelli (Deerfield Beach) who beat Renato Teixeira (Coconut Creek) and Ricardo Cardoso (Boca Raton).
 In 2010, the national champions were Sergio Menezes (Miami Beach) and Igor Martins (Doral) who beat Lucas Roque (Deerfield Beach) and Karl Meneghisso (Riviera Beach).

 For the 2011 and 2012 National Championships, points taken from the Pro Footvolley Tour circuit were used to determine the winners.
 In 2011 and 2012, Lucas Roque and Meneghisso were national champions finishing the Tour with the highest point totals.
 In 2013, the National Championship was determined from the Hollywood Beach Open.
 The winners were Fernando Plentz (Miami) and Adriano Boente (Deerfield Beach).
-The 2014 U.S. Footvolley National Championships were held in December on Miami Beach.
-The winners for 2014 were Menezes and Wellington Oliveira winning on Miami Beach.
+The 2014 U.S. Footvolley National Championships were held in December in Miami Beach.
+The winners for 2014 were Menezes and Wellington Oliveira winning in Miami Beach.

-The 2015 US Footvolley National Championships were held in October 2015 on Miami Beach.
+The 2015 US Footvolley National Championships were held in October 2015 in Miami Beach.
 The winners were Oscar Calvancanti (Miami) with Carlos Valadares (Boca Raton).
-In 2016, the US Footvolley National Championships were held in December on Miami Beach, with the winning side of Antonio DiMasio (Miami Beach) and Alberto Lima (Miami) beating Menezes and Oscar Calvacante (Miami Beach).
+In 2016, the US Footvolley National Championships were held in December in Miami Beach, with the winning side of Antonio DiMasio (Miami Beach) and Alberto Lima (Miami) beating Menezes and Oscar Calvacante (Miami Beach).
 The 2017 U.S. Footvolley National Championships were held on December 3, 2017.
 Menezes and Leonardo Lasmar (Miami) beat Bruno Baiao (Surfside) and Candido de Souza (Kendall).
-The 2018 U.S. Footvolley National Championships were held on September 9 and 10, on Pompano Beach.
+The 2018 U.S. Footvolley National Championships were held on September 9 and 10, in Pompano Beach.
 Meneghisso and Wellington Corea beat Fernando Plentz and William Lobato to win the title.
 With the Pro Footvolley Tour in 2019, the national champions were determined from three events held on Hollywood Beach.
 Luke 'The Rock' Roque and Karl Meneghisso were superior to the rest of all U.S.-based athletes in winning the three stages and becoming the 2019 national champions.

 2016 Olympic qualifiers

 In 2016, the U.S. Footvolley Association held Olympic qualifiers which consisted of local and then a final national tournament.
-The initial tournaments were held in South Florida (Sunny Isles Beach) and in Southern California (Huntington Beach).
-U.S. Footvolley paid for the winning teams to travel to Seaside, Oregon for the final tournament determining the nation's 1 American team.
-Menezes and Roque (the South Florida winners) faced Akad Kader and Alex Freire (both of Los Angeles) in the final in Seaside.
+The initial tournaments were held in Sunny Isles Beach, Florida and in Huntington Beach, California.
+U.S. Footvolley paid for the winning teams to travel to Seaside, Oregon for the final tournament determining the best American team.
+Menezes and Roque (the southern Florida winners) faced Akad Kader and Alex Freire (both of Los Angeles) in the final in Seaside.
 Menezes and Roque won the match and represented the U.S. at the 2016 Rio Footvolley Exhibition Tournament.
-On the women's side, Melony Poviones and Leah Morales had the most points from a round-robin tournament to become the women's representatives for the event.
+On the women's side, Melony Poviones, and Leah Morales had the most points from a round-robin tournament to become the women's representatives for the event.